-- 12. On 10 May 2023 the IWF submitted its Request for Arbitration under Article A13 of the Rules of the CAS ADD 2021 ('the 2021 Rules'). - 13.
-By letter dated 11 May 2023 the CAS ADD, by its Managing Counsel, notified WADA under Article A14 of the 2021 Rules and by an email of the same date WADA replied that it did not wish to participate. - 14.
-By a further letter dated 11 May 2023 the CAS ADD notified the Parties that pursuant to S20 of the Code of Sports-related Arbitration, the matter would be dealt with under the 2021 Rules and among other things, required the Athlete to file an Answer to the Request for Arbitration.
-The Athlete did not respond with an Answer or at all. - 15.
-By further letters dated 5, 22 and 30 June 2023 the CAS ADD asked the Parties to indicate whether they deemed a hearing necessary and intimated the proposed appointment of Mr. Murray Rosen KC as sole arbitrator.
+- 11. On 10 May 2023 the IWF submitted its Request for Arbitration under Article A13 of the Rules of the CAS ADD 2021 ('the 2021 Rules'). - 12.
+By letter dated 11 May 2023 the CAS ADD, by its Managing Counsel, notified WADA under Article A14 of the 2021 Rules and by an email of the same date WADA replied that it did not wish to participate. - 13.
+By a further letter dated 11 May 2023 the CAS ADD notified the parties that pursuant to S20 of the Code of Sports-related Arbitration, the matter would be dealt with under the 2021 Rules and among other things, required the Athlete to file an Answer to the Request for Arbitration.
+The Athlete did not respond with an Answer or at all. - 14.
+By further letter dated 5, 22 and 30 June 2023 the CAS ADD asked the parties to indicate whether they deemed a hearing necessary and intimated the proposed appointment of Mr. Murray Rosen KC as sole arbitrator.
 The IWF replied that it did not deem a hearing necessary.
-The Athlete did not reply at all and there was no challenge to Mr Rosen's appointment, which was duly confirmed under Article A17 of the 2021 Rules. - 16.
-On 3 July 2023, the CAS ADD wrote again to the Parties to notify them that the Sole Arbitrator had received the file and granted the Athlete a final opportunity to dispute the matter if he wished within 10 days. - 17.
-By an email to the CAS ADD dated 4 July 2023 in Russian and English the Athlete stated (in the English):
+The Athlete did not reply at all and there was no challenge to Mr Rosen's appointment, which was duly confirmed under Article A17 of the 2021 Rules. - 15.
+On 3 July 2023, the CAS ADD wrote again to the Parties to notify them that the Sole Arbitrator had received the file and granted the Athlete a final opportunity to dispute the matter if he wished within 10 days.
+No communication was received from the Athlete in response and the Sole Arbitrator considered himself sufficiently well informed to proceed without a hearing. - 16.
+On 28 August 2023, the CAS ADD Office confirmed that no hearing would be held in the matter at hand and invited the Parties to sign and return the Order of Procedure by 1 September 2023. - 17.
+On 31 August 2023, the IWF returned a signed copy of the Order of Procedure, while the Athlete failed to do so.